In this article:

 If identity thieves access your personal data, credit monitoring can warn you before they can damage your finances and good credit.

-Unfortunately, not all credit monitoring services are equal — and the differences matter.
+Unfortunately, not all credit monitoring services offer the same level of protection.

 {{show-toc}}

-Most credit monitoring companies hit the mark on some — but not all — of these features.
+Most credit monitoring companies hit the mark on some — but not all — of the essential credit monitoring and protection features.

-Why we picked it: It hasn't taken long for Aura to become a leader in the credit monitoring space, having only entered the market in 2017.
-In that brief period, Aura has topped the credit monitoring "best of" lists of Forbes, USNews.com, and CNBC.
+Why we picked it: It hasn't taken long for Aura to become a leader in the credit monitoring space.
+Since launching in 2017, Aura has topped the credit monitoring "best of" lists of Forbes, USNews.com, and CNBC thanks to its industry-leading fraud alerts3 and acclaimed support for victims.

 Best plan & average cost: Aura Individual for $9.99/month.